Home / THE NBSA

 When considering all of Canada’s crop and pastureland:

 In Canada, most of the remaining native grasslands and pasture are under the care of beef producers, and there is a strong link between biodiversity and land used by cattle.
-THEREFORE, grazing cattle is a critical tool in preserving habitat and supporting biodiversity.
+THEREFORE, grazing cattle is a critical tool in preserving habitat and supporting biodiversity.1

-This is roughly equivalent to the CO2 emissions of over two billion passenger vehicles – that’s emissions from 58 vehicles per Canadian!2
+This is roughly equivalent to the annual CO2 emissions of over two billion passenger vehicles – that’s emissions from 58 vehicles per Canadian!2*

 This carbon storage is equivalent to over 10x annual carbon emissions from all of Canada.3*